py-bootcamp/learn-python-with-tdd/lists.md

 Lists allow you to store multiple elements of different types in a particular order.

-When you have a lists, it is very common to have to iterate over them.
+When you have a list, it is very common to have to iterate over them.
 So let's use [our new-found knowledge of `for`](iteration.md) to make a `sum_numbers` function. `sum_numbers` will take a list of numbers and return the total.

-Let's use our TDD skills
+Let's use our TDD skills.

 ## Write the test first